Dai Nippon Butoku Kai

 In 2017 August 5, in Clermont-Ferrand France, the France Butoku Sai and International Youth Butoku Sai was held in commemoration of 110th anniversary of Franco-Japan treaty and 159th anniversary of Franco-Japan Commerce, Trade and Amity Treaty.
 The special Japanese Sakura Park for Peace and Stone Monument was dedicated in the city park.
 Honbu delegations led by Tesshin Hamada and Yutaka Takeda attended while the Mayor of Clermont-Ferrand presided over the ceremonial occasion.
 This historic event in France was orchestrated by Hanshi, Andre Cognard and his France Shibu members, and in addition many attending DNBK ID leaders made significant contributions to this celebratory event held in France.
 Over 500 DNBK ID members from 15 nations partook in the auspicious France Butoku Sai.

-At present time in DNBK Honbu organization, Honorable Resident-Priest of Shorenin Temple, Jiko Higashifushimi who is cousin to Emperor Akihito of Japan, is serving as Sosai of DNBK and Hanshi, Masakatsu Tsujino, 9th Dan Kendo is serving as the advising counselor of the board, and Hanshi, Takemichi Kuwahara, 10th Dan Jujutsu is serving as the Deputy Sosai of DNBK and Hanshi Tesshin Hamada is serving as the President of DNBK board of directors of Honbu in Kyoto, leading the administrative operation of the Honbu organization, while Hanshi Takeda, Hanshi Yamamoto, Kyoshi Watanabe, Kyoshi Uemura, Kyoshi Nakada are serving as board directors of Honbu and Hanshi Fujii is serving as controller of DNBK.
-Tesshin Hamada Hanshi, founder of DNBK ID serves as the lifetime chair of DNBK ID while Kimberly Baylor, Kyoshi serves as an executive secretariat of that office.
+At present time in DNBK Honbu organization, Honorable Resident-Priest of Shorenin Temple, Jiko Higashifushimi who is cousin to Emperor Akihito of Japan, is serving as Sosai of DNBK and Hanshi, Masakatsu Tsujino, 9th Dan Kendo is serving as the advising counselor of the board, and Hanshi, Takemichi Kuwahara, 10th Dan Jujutsu is serving as the Deputy Sosai of DNBK and Hanshi Tesshin Hamada is serving as the President of DNBK board of directors of Honbu in Kyoto, leading the over-all administrative operation of the Honbu organization, while Hanshi Takeda, Hanshi Yamada, Kyoshi Watanabe, Kyoshi Uemura, Kyoshi Nakada are serving as board directors of Honbu and Hanshi Fujii and Hanshi Sakamoto are serving as administrative and accounting controller of DNBK.
+Tesshin Hamada Hanshi, founder of DNBK International Division serves as the lifetime chair of DNBK ID while Kimberly Baylor, Kyoshi serves as an executive secretariat of that office located in Virginia USA.

-In the International Division as of 2018, we have official representatives and coordinators in Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, New England USA, Australia, Romania, Switzerland, Armenia, Chile, Greece, Gibraltar, Austria, Lativa and other prospective international locations while several thousand members registered in 35 nations.
-In DNBK ID, there are highly well-respected international leaders as national representatives, coordinators, Kenshoin and dojo heads in each prospective geographical zone.
+In the International Division as of 2021, we have official representatives and coordinators in Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, New England USA, Australia, Romania, Switzerland, Armenia, Chile, Greece, Gibraltar, Austria, Lativa and other prospective international locations while several thousand members registered in 35 nations.
+In DNBK ID, we have highly well-respected international leaders as national representatives, coordinators, Kenshoin and dojo heads in each prospective geographical zone.